-- If you wish any other person (including family members) to collect your results on your behalf, you must give your written authorisation to Mrs Brown before the end of term. - Candidates who do not collect their results on GCSE results day will receive notification through the normal post.
-Letters will be posted on results day and not before. - No results will be given out by telephone under any circumstances; this is to comply with Data Protection and ensure that no one else gets your results.
+If you wish any other person (including family members) to collect your results on your behalf, you must give your written authorisation to Mr Lee before the end of term.
+A form to do this is provided in this document or can be obtained from Mr Lee.

+Candidates who do not collect their results on GCSE results day will receive notification through the normal post.
+Letters will be posted on results day and cannot be posted before results day.

+No results will be given out by telephone under any circumstances; this is to comply with Data Protection and ensure that no one else gets your results.
 We can email you your results but this email will only be sent to your Wadebridge School WS email account.
+Please note these accounts will be closed down when the new term begins in September.